maachou/StockHistoImporter/README.md

 After running for the first time the generated Jar:  2 tables will be created T_STOCKS and T_STOCKS_HISTO_QUOTES.
 We should now disable the above 2 options and regenerate our definitive jar.

-* Model classes location : You should specify where Ebean will find the model classes
+* **Model classes location:** You should specify where Ebean will find the model classes

 ```properties
 ebean.search.jars=StockHistoImporter-1.0-SNAPSHOT.jar